Connected care in your community

 We have a designated Transition Team to help individuals who need to get connected to care after discharge from:

 Resiliency Program for Children and Families

 The Resiliency Program supports children and families who have experienced significant trauma and are in need of extended support and intervention.
 Children and families must be referred by the Department of Human Services.
 Clients of the program are potentially involved with Juvenile Justice and may require regular coordination with community and partnering agencies.
-The Resiliency Program focuses on completing trauma assessments to understand the impact of trauma, identifying needed resiliency resources including social support, self-efficacy/mastery, and affect regulation, and facilitates engagement in ongoing services.
+The Resiliency Program focuses on understanding the impact of trauma, identifying resiliency resources including social support, self-efficacy/mastery, and affect regulation, and facilitates engagement in ongoing services.

 For DHS partners, please use the e-Referral form to make a referral to this program.

 Do you have a child who has been denied a behavioral health benefit by insurance?

 Have you been denied by your insurance for residential placement, in home services, day treatment or a higher level of care for your child?
 The Colorado Office of Behavioral Health has designated AllHealth Network as an organization that can help navigate these requests.
 CYMHTA funding can be available when there is no other appropriate funding source for treatment, such as private insurance.
 Click here to learn more about CYMHTA.

 Our Children and Youth Mental Health Treatment Act (CYMHTA) clinician can help: